spawaskar-cora/cora-docs/docs/user-guide/modules/specimens/specimens.md

     :material-flask-outline: This is an experimental feature and is work in progress.
 We will keep you posted when this feature is available.

+## Associate Specimen By Bone Group

+!!! warning

+     The following section on this page is work in progress.

 ## Specimen Actions or Details

 The screenshot below shows the Actions or Details menu for the selected specimen.
 Here you can enter association data for the specimen.